2017 Stanley Cup Final: Game two

 Jake Guentzel scored twice, including his second-consecutive game-winning goal, in Game 2.

 Midway through the first, the Predators took their first-ever lead in a Stanley Cup Final game when Pontus Aberg scored around Olli Maatta.
 The Penguins tied it late in the period when a Guentzel tip sneaked past Pekka Rinne.
 After a scoreless second period in which the Predators took twice as many shots as the Penguins, Pittsburgh came out firing in the third, scoring three goals in 3:18.
-The first was Guentzel's twelfth of the playoffs, making him the first rookie since Dino Ciccarelli to score twelve times in a single postseason.
+The first was Guentzel's twelfth of the playoffs, making him the first rookie since Dino Ciccarelli in 1981 to score twelve times in a single postseason.
 The next two goals came 15 seconds apart and prompted Predators head coach Peter Laviolette to replace Rinne with backup Juuse Saros.
+Despite Nashville heavily outshooting Pittsburgh, goaltender Matt Murray stood his ground, making 37 saves.
 Nashville never cut into the deficit as Pittsburgh won the game by 4–1.